Taylor of Old Bond Street Oud Shaving Cream Review

 Interesting facts: after Googling, I found Oud, a tree known as Agarwood, among other names.
 It is a fragrant, dark, and resinous wood used for incense and perfume.
 Interestingly, the scent is only secreted when the tree defends itself against fungal infestation, so without the threat of fungal, we would never know the scent of Oud.

-The tub, like other TOBS shaving cream tubs, is opened with a screw cap that has small lines around the lid that eases removing the top cap.
+The tub, like other TOBS shaving cream tubs, is opened with a screw cap that features small lines around the lid, making it easier to remove the top cap.
 A new tub provides a plastic cap cover over the fresh shaving cream.

 The cream had a hardish layer appearance (it’s not hard, though) over the top, and looks uneven in appearance.